Kathmandu Valley Tours and Sightseeing.

 As a whole, the valley is surrounded by tier upon tier of green mountain walls above which tower mighty snow-capped peaks.
 The valley is rich in places of pilgrimage for both Hindus and Buddhists.
 Both of their deities are good side by side by both tantric symbolism and ancient animistic beliefs.

 A very old Hindu text has described Kathmandu as the land of gods surrounded by beautiful mountains around.
-It is said that there were as many temples as there were houses and many idols as there were people.
+It is said that there were as many temples as there were houses and as many idols as there were people.
 In fact, Kathmandu boasts one of the largest congregations of magnificent historical monuments and shrines ever built.

 Kathmandu Durbar Square Sightseeing.